Skip to content

 Kevin's* Story

 When Kevin was selected for Diversity Flats, he was able to reunite with his pet, and Connective was able to help bridge the gap between his hotel stay, and the start of his residence with us.
-A few pieces of furniture and some necessities were also donated, to help him feel established.
-Today, Kevin and his pet are doing very well, and are grateful for the opportunity to be together in their new home.

 *For reasons of privacy, we have changed the names of some service users